RvanW/prog-project/PROCESS.md

 Navigation bar seems to work smoothly now, added animations to fragment transitions.
 Started connecting to Parse.com for user login/sign up.

 # Day 6
-Set up proper database classes.
-Got login and sign up working, still need to tweak of the UI to make it show properly.
-Connection to Parse seems good.
+Set up database classes.
+I love parse.com, the login/registration was very simple to implement!
+Clear documentation and tutorials aswel.

 # Day 7
-Connect parse class to my app's java class, made a basic add recipe feature without image which gets uploaded to parse.
+Connect parse class to my app's java class, made a basic 'new recipe' feature without image which gets uploaded to Parse.

 # Day 8
-Can retrieve and show a list of recipes now from Parse, made Gallery fragment that shows all public recipes.
+Can retrieve and show a list of recipes now from Parse, made Gallery fragment with a listview that shows all public recipes.<br>
+Setting up adapter etc..

 # Day 9
-Trying to implement an upload image feature (from camera and gallery), image preview seems to disappear on screen rotation..
+Struggles with the upload image feature (from camera and gallery), image preview seems to disappear on screen rotation..

 # Day 10
 Uploading images seems to work now, from camera and from device.
 Stille trying to find a way to keep the image when the screen rotates..